cympfh/salmon/README.md

 here, .salmon_completions is a list file of words, e.g. Twitter ID list of you follows.

 To get Twitter ID list, I wrote script/getFollows.js (1.1/get/friend/list).
 But this API's limit is too narrow.
+At one time, this get 200 ID.

     node ./script/getFollows.js > ~/.salmon_completions